Tell us about the mix. What is the idea behind it?

 What are the upcoming releases on your label?

-After Mchy i Porosty record, which is out now via Lobster Distribution and Side One, Brutaż will release a record by Carlo Maria from a duo called Punctum in two months; then a 2LP compilation with Transatlantyk, dedicated solely to the debuting Polish artists; then some Polish EPs - Wiktor, knowm as Souvenir de Tanger/Dyktando, and AARPS from Katowice (the best live act around!); and, finally, a dance record by Silvia Kastel, who's also doing a non-dance LP on Blackest Ever Black.
-In addition, we’ve just got a spirit-crushing material from 34.10.3402 from Belgrade.
+After Mchy i Porosty record, which is out now via Lobster Distribution and Side One, in two months Brutaż will release a record by Carlo Maria from a duo called Punctum; then a 2 LP compilation with Transatlantyk, dedicated solely to the debuting Polish artists; then some Polish EPs: Wiktor, known as Souvenir de Tanger/Dyktando, and AARPS from Katowice (the best live act around!); and, finally, a dance record by Silvia Kastel, who's also doing a non-dance LP on Blackest Ever Black.
+In addition, we’ve just got a spirit-crushing material by 34.10.3402 from Belgrade.
 We're hoping we'll be able to accomplish at least half of the plan.
 We need to release more records by women, there's simply not enough of them.
 We'll all go to hell for that.

-What are the plans for 2017?
+What are your plans for 2017?